with certified ARI workshops and programs

 View the latest Halo Report™ and find out what trends will impact your current and future funding rounds.

-Sue Preston, Chair, Angel Resource Institute, explains a new ARI program designed to educate women entrepreneurs and investors.
+Sue Preston, Angel Resource Institute, explains a new ARI program designed to educate women entrepreneurs and investors.

 We are entrepreneurs, angel investors, educators, board members, and community leaders.
 We are deal-makers and startup experts!